-Students failing COMLEX-USA Level I will be removed from clerkships until they successfully remediate.
+Students failing COMLEX-USA Level I will be removed from clerkships until they successfully remediate and may be required to appear before SPC.
 If students are in mid-clerkship, they will be allowed to complete the clerkship and then placed on rotation suspension pending repeat testing with a passing score.
-The Office of Clinical Education will work with the Office of Student Affairs and Services to establish a remediation plan for each student, which could include enrolling in a Board study elective.
-Students failing COMLEX-USA Level I for a second time will be required to go on academic suspension for the remainder of the academic year and successfully pass COMLEX-USA Level I. Additional coursework, tuition, and fees may be required.
+The Office of Clinical Education will work with the Office of Student Affairs and Services to establish a remediation plan for each student, which could include enrolling in CLINED811e - Clinical Independent Study Elective.
+Students failing COMLEX-USA Level I for a second time will be required to go before SPC for review and determination.
+Additional coursework, tuition, and fees may be required.